KernelCode/commands-helper/README.md

 <br>

-> A package help you getting ai suggestions using Google Gimini
+> A package help you getting cli ai suggestions using Google Gimini

 <br>